EDHE08232001/CSI2120Project/Part3/README.md

 - `similarity.go` - Functions for calculating similarity scores between histograms.
 - `concurrencyManager.go` - Manages concurrent computation of histograms.
 - `utils.go` - Utility functions for the project.

-## Acknowledgments

-- Special thanks to the Go community for providing extensive documentation and resources.